 You can look at how often I called my parents in two different life stages.
 The first, when I lived at home and called my parents to let them know I wasn’t dead while out in the world.
 Pretty simple.
-They asked me to check in and I tried most of the time (I’ll pay to cover those grey hairs, guys!)
-The second part is after I got married.
+They asked me to check in and I tried most of the time (I’ll pay to cover those grey hairs, guys!).
+The second stage is after I got married.

 Though I’m close with my own parents, I never had the habit of calling them up a certain number of times a week.
 Obviously it’s because I lived with them.
 Now, we live less than an hour from both sets of parents and make sure to see them at least once a week.
 Given that, I tend to feel that phone calls should be reserved for something urgent.
 A lot of things can happen over the course of the week, but aside from emergencies or random, super-awesome events, it’s not usually anything to call home about (literally).

-I still talk to my parents & in-laws over the phone.
+I still talk to my parents and in-laws over the phone.
 Despite all of my logic and reasoning, it’s nice to know that they’re thinking about me when I get a call.
 I’m sure they feel the same.

 I don’t know if my relationships are outside of the norm.
 People seem to be surprised when I mention how often I see my parents, so I tend to think that they are.
 I guess if you see something as an obligation or a disruption of your day then you’re going to resist doing it.
 And even if you have a great relationship with someone, sometimes you just want to make your own plans.